 All 20 screens of Matthew Smith‘s ground-breaking 1983 ZX Spectrum platform game, Manic Miner!

-Smith created an almost pixel perfect game, which often requires pixel perfect jumping to complete.
-You play as Miner Willy, a characterful little feller, trying to make his way through twenty increasingly difficult screens, each with their own name and style.
+Smith created an almost perfect game, which often requires pixel perfect jumping to complete.
+You play as Miner Willy, a characterful little feller, trying to make his way through increasingly difficult screens, each with their own name and style.

 Many retro gaming fans see Manic Miner as one of the best platform games of all time, and I wouldn’t argue with that.
-It was definitely one of the first ever video games to feature a continuous soundtrack, which was remarkable considering that the ZX Spectrum was not known for its sound capabilities.
+It was also one of the first ever video games to feature a continuous soundtrack, which was remarkable considering that the ZX Spectrum was not known for its sound capabilities.

-More on The King of Grabs: 10 Best Manic Miner Conversions
+See also: 10 Best Manic Miner Conversions

 More: Manic Miner on Wikipedia